binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 #### Meetings
 ![](images/ThreatTags/average-common-easy-low.png)

 Be aware that this is actually not creating software.
+Time box your meetings to help create a sense of urgency and briefness.
+Time boxing also helps people to work as efficiently as possible

 #### Context Switching
 ![](images/ThreatTags/average-common-average-moderate.png)